-For decades, the interaction between RecBCD enzyme and $\chi$ was known to exist only in the species of enteric bacteria closely related to E. coli.
-But relatively recently, short (5 - 8 bps)sequences, which protect linear dsDNA from degradation by attenuation of the nuclease activity of RecBCD-like helicase/nuclease enzymes, were found in several distantly related bacteria (8, 16, 67).
+For decades, the interaction between RecBCD enzyme and χ was known to exist only in the species of enteric bacteria closely related to E. coli.
+But relatively recently, short (5 to 8 bp) sequences, which protect linear dsDNA from degradation by attenuation of the nuclease activity of RecBCD-like helicase/ nuclease enzymes, were found in several distantly related bacteria (8, 16, 67).
 This finding indicates that, although apparently not universal, the regulation of recombinational helicases/nucleases by specific DNA sequences is widely spread among prokaryotes.
-While some bacteria possess clear homologues of RecBCD enzyme, other species contain its functional equivalent, the AddAB enzyme (reviewed in (15)).
-AddAB helicase/nuclease is constituted of two subunits encoded by addA and addB genes.
-The sole motor subunit of AddAB enzyme, AddA protein, contains an SF1-helicase and a nuclease domain, which display high degree of similarity to those in RecB protein (32).
-Also similar to RecB protein, AddA is a $3' \rightarrow 5'$ helicase, and its $3' \rightarrow 5'$ nuclease activity is down-regulated upon interaction with the cognate recombination hotspot of Bacillus subtilis, $\chi{Bs}$ (5'-AGCGG-3') (14, 16).
-The AddB subunit has no substantial similarity to either the RecC or RecD subunits, but it does contain a putative ATPase motif and a second nuclease site similar to that of the AddA protein.
+While some bacteria possess clear homologues of RecBCD enzyme, other species contain its functional equivalent, the AddAB enzyme (reviewed in reference 15).
+AddAB helicase/nuclease comprises two subunits encoded by addA and addB genes.
+The sole motor subunit of AddAB enzyme, AddA protein, contains an SF1 helicase and a nuclease domain, which display a high degree of similarity to those in RecB protein (32).
+Also similar to RecB protein, AddA is a $3' \rightarrow 5'$ helicase, and its $3' \rightarrow 5'$ nuclease activity is downregulated upon interaction with the cognate recombination hot spot of Bacillus subtilis, χ{Bs} (5'-AGCGG-3') (14, 16).
+The AddB subunit has no substantial similarity to either the RecC or the RecD subunit, but it does contain a putative ATPase motif and a second nuclease site similar to that of the AddA protein.
 The AddB subunit is responsible for the degradation of the 5'-terminated strand.
-In spite of the limited sequence similarity to the RecBCD enzyme, AddAB enzyme is functional in E. coli: its expression overcomes the recombination and repair defects of recBC-deficient cells (40).
-Similar to RecBCD enzyme, AddAB enzyme binds to the blunt-ended dsDNA, and uses the energy of ATP hydrolysis to translocate along and unwind dsDNA.
-However, where RecBCD enzyme degrades the dsDNA asymmetrically, the AddAB enzyme degrades both strands of the DNA duplex equally.
-Interaction of the translocating AddAB enzyme with a correctly oriented $\chi_B$ results in down-regulation of only the 3' $\rightarrow$ 5' nuclease activity of the enzyme.
-The outcome, therefore, is the same as that occurring for the E. coli enzyme: namely, the production of ssDNA-tailed dsDNA with $\chi$ at the 3'-terminus.
-Homologues of AddAB enzyme are found in 12 different species of gram-positive bacteria, and $\chi$ -homologs were identified in several bacterial species (reviewed in (15)).
+Despite the limited sequence similarity to the RecBCD enzyme, AddAB enzyme is functional in E. coli: its expression overcomes the recombination and repair defects of recBC-deficient cells (40).
+Similar to RecBCD enzyme, AddAB enzyme binds to blunt-ended dsDNA, and uses the energy of ATP hydrolysis to translocate along and unwind dsDNA.
+However, whereas RecBCD enzyme degrades the dsDNA asymmetrically, the AddAB enzyme degrades both strands of the DNA duplex equally.
+Interaction with a correctly oriented χ{Bs} results in downregulation of only the $3' \rightarrow 5'$ nuclease activity of the translocating AddAB enzyme.
+The outcome, therefore, is the same as that occurring for the E. coli enzyme, namely, the production of ssDNA-tailed dsDNA with χ at the 3' terminus.
+Homologues of AddAB enzyme are found in 12 different species of gram-positive bacteria, and χ homologues were identified in several bacterial species (reviewed in reference 15).